 - Research Projects & Supervisions

-Details Analytical Access to the Domain Dark Archive (AADDA) Bibliography of British and Irish History Big UK Domain Data for the Arts and Humanities
+Details Analytical Access to the Domain Dark Archive (AADDA) Big UK Domain Data for the Arts and Humanities

 Big UK Domain Data for the Arts and Humanities is a collaboration between the British Library, the Institute of Historical Research, University of London, the Oxford Internet Institute and Aarhus University.
 It is one of 21 big data projects funded by the Arts and Humanities Research Council as part of its Digital Transformations in the Arts and Humanities theme.

-British History Online Connected Histories Digging into Linked Parliamentary Data (DILIPAD)
+Born Digital Big Data and Approaches for History and the Humanities Connected Histories Digging into Linked Parliamentary Data (DILIPAD)

 Parliamentary proceedings reflect our history from centuries ago to the present day.
 They exist in a common format that has survived the test of time, and reflect any event of significance (through times of war and peace, of economic crisis and prosperity).
 With carefully curated proceedings becoming available in digital form in many countries, new research opportunities arise to analyse this data, on an unprecedented longitudinal scale, and across different nations, cultures and systems of political representation.
 Focusing on the UK, Canada and The Netherlands, this project will deliver a common format for encoding parliamentary proceedings (with an initial focus on 1800 to yesterday); a joint dataset covering all three jurisdictions; a workbench with a range of tools for the comparative, longitudinal study of parliamentary data; and substantive case studies focusing on migration, left/right ideological polarization and parliamentary language.
 Comparative analysis of this kind, and the tools to support it, will inform a new approach to the history of parliamentary communication and discourse, and address new research questions.
 The project is a collaboration between the University of Amsterdam, the History of Parliament Trust, the Institute of Historical Research, University of London, King’s College London, and the University of Toronto.
 It is funded as part of the Digging into Data Challenge 3.

-Early English Laws Linking Parliamentary Records through Metatdata (LIPARM) Making History Social Media Knowledge Exchange Traces through Time: Prosopography in Practice across Big Data
+Early English Laws Linking Parliamentary Records through Metatdata (LIPARM) Social Media Knowledge Exchange TOBIAS: Thesaurus of British and Irish History as SKOS Traces through Time: Prosopography in Practice across Big Data

 Traces through Time is a collaboration between The National Archives of the UK, the Institute of Historical Research, the University of Brighton and the University of Brighton.
 It is one of 21 big data projects funded by the Arts and Humanities Research Council as part of its Digital Transformations in the Arts and Humanities theme.